 Maim: your limb is broken and cannot be used.
-You cannot hop with a Maimed leg or hold things in a Maimed arm.
+You cannot hop with a maimed leg or hold things in a maimed arm.

 Mimic: you must be dead for this to work.
 It animates you as a minor undead who will serve your creator.
 Any skills expended while you are a mimic will be restored when you go to Fate.
+If you are struck down while a mimic, you go immediately to Fate without any pause to remain as a dead body.